kate-sarant/NewsPageApi/README.md

 ## Overview

-I really like this project because it helped me extend my skills in responsive design and also I adjasted my knowlages by creating pages dynamically with JS .
-I'm open for any feedback or recommendations.
+I really like this project because it helped me to expand my skills in responsive design and I also adapted my knowledge by creating pages dynamically with JS.
+I am open to any comments or suggestions.

 ### Built with